 Part Three: Express how you feel.

-Heather is triple board certified in three clinical specialties: intervention, family dynamics and relapse prevention.
-She has acquired over 50,000 hours in addiction and mental health studies and training and years of experience.
+Heather Fisher is triple board-certified in three clinical specialties: intervention, family dynamics, and relapse prevention.
+She has acquired over 50,000 hours in addiction and mental health studies, training, and years of experience.
 As one of the nation’s preferred and leading experts in this specialized field, she is known for successful outcomes in the most complicated cases.
-She is highly skilled at negotiating change using motivational techniques such as tactical empathy and emotional intelligence while preserving the privacy, dignity, and respect of her clients.
+In addition, she is highly skilled at negotiating change using motivational techniques such as tactical empathy and emotional intelligence while preserving her clients’ privacy, dignity, and respect.

 Individuals struggling with process addictions or substance use disorder can turn to Heather Fisher Recovery Services to find the support necessary to begin to heal.
 We offer assessments and counseling for several mental health concerns and addictions, such as: